-When it comes to reconciling payroll, many QuickBooks Payroll users are concerned with aligning their payroll records to their bank statements.
-There are, however, other related tasks that are important, like learning how to reconcile payroll liabilities in QuickBooks.
-This consists of you researching outstanding payroll debts, like payroll taxes or benefit premiums, that haven’t cleared your general ledger accounts in a reasonable time frame.
-You may do this on an annual basis, but doing it monthly saves more time in the long run.
+When reconciling payroll, many QuickBooks Payroll users are concerned with aligning their payroll records to their bank statements.
+There are, however, important related tasks, like learning how to reconcile payroll liabilities in QuickBooks.
+This consists of researching outstanding payroll debts, like payroll taxes or benefit premiums, that haven’t cleared your general ledger accounts in a reasonable time frame.
+You may do this annually, but doing it monthly saves more time in the long run.

 Here’s a list of the payroll liability accounts you may need to reconcile.
 Keep in mind that you can create additional accounts as needed, depending on how specific your accounts need to be.